Aaron98990/ways-of-the-game/misconduct.md

 Things to say:
 - X is not acceptable.
 Don't do it again.
+- Enough is enough.

 ## Players cautionable offenses

-> A player, substitute or substituted player is cautioned if guilty of:
+This section applies to a player, substitute or substituted player.

 > - delaying the restart of play

 Covered in the [restarts section](/restarts).